Ovid/perl-data-fauxson/README.md

 On the surface, this might look like valid JSON, but it's not.
 It should either be in a JSON and have each object separated by a comma or it should be in JSONL format.
-Because we can't be sure what to do with this, the agove will parse, but only the first object will be returned.
+Because we can't be sure what to do with this, the above will parse, but only the first object will be returned.

     {